I researched, reported, filmed, wrote, narrated and edited this short documentary for the Orlando Sentinel.

 The Statue That Won’t Go Away

-Roles: Pitch, Producer, Camera, Editor, Writer, Narrator
+Roles: Director, Writer, Camera, Editor, Narrator

 TAVARES, Florida, August 2019 — This short documentary piece, produced for the Orlando Sentinel, traces a local political struggle surrounding the placement of a statue depicting Confederate General Edmund Kirby Smith.
 From 1922 until 2018, the statue sat in National Statuary Hall, where it represented the state of Florida.
 After a decision was made to remove the bronze-figure from D.C., Florida museum curator Bob Grenier had an idea: the Smith statue should be brought to Lake County’s taxpayer-supported historical museum.
 When Grenier’s plan was made apparent to the public, many in the Lake community were horrified, viewing the statue and the process used to acquire the monument as symbolic of the county’s violent, racist history.